qwaneu/qwaneu.github.io/_drafts/tdd-act-stupid-in-implementation.md

 apply this guideline to take baby steps towards our goals.
 We noticed that we tend to end up with a simpler and more elegant solution than we initially imagined.
 As developers we tend to be good thinking up complicated solutions and handling these, this guideline helps us to arrive at simpler code.
+Which also gives us less to handle later on.

 By taking small steps, we force ourselves to add tests for edge cases.
 We know that `==` is not good enough, so we write an extra test that will fail